This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 The causes of dandruff can broadly be divided into three categories:

 • Skin Problems.
-This category includes conditions that directly affect the skin, such as allergies, infections, fleas and ringworm.
+This category includes conditions that directly affect the skin, such as allergies, infections, fleas, and ringworm.
 But it also includes conditions that can have an indirect impact on the skin, such as dietary problems, stress, and hormonal conditions.

 • Self-Grooming Problems.
 Dead skin cells are usually removed by a dog’s self-grooming routine.
 If the dog can’t groom itself enough, dandruff may build up over time.
 Joint pain and obesity are two common reasons a dog may find it more difficult to self-groom.
+“I often find dogs with obesity or arthritis struggle most to groom their rump,” says Dr Linda Simon, veterinary surgeon.
+“Therefore, this is where most of the dandruff is seen in dogs with self-grooming issues.”

 • Environmental Issues.
 Sometimes dandruff is due to external factors, rather than a problem with the dog.
 For example, low humidity can cause the skin to become dry, leading to flaking.
 Excessive bathing can have a similar effect, as important oils are stripped from the skin.